How Professional QA Lead Set Goals For A Test Department?

 For example, if your team is building a web product and you wish to perform a thorough cross browser testing to evaluate how well you web-app works when accessed through different browsers and operating systems.
 In that case, the short team goal (as far as cross browser testing) is concerned would be to perform functional & non-functional testing on most popular/widely used browsers.
 LambdaTest offers you latest browser versions of Google Chrome, Mozilla Firefox, Safari, Opera, IE, Edge and Yandex running on various operating systems to perform manual and automated cross browser testing.

 You can relate this with progressive enhancement for cross browser compatibility, where the basic functionality is delivered on the latest and most widely used browsers and improvisations or expansions to legacy browser versions come at a later stage.
-Once the necessary functionalities are verified, cross browser testing should be performed on combination of different browsers, operating systems & devices.
+Once the necessary functionalities are verified, cross browser testing should be performed on the combination of different browsers, operating systems & devices.
 This should be a ‘long-term goal’ at the project level.
-LambdaTest can help you with thorough validation of cross browser testing by providing an ecosystem consisting 2000+ browsers(modern as well as legacy browsers) supported by various operating systems.
+LambdaTest can help you with thorough validation of cross browser testing by providing an ecosystem consisting of 2000+ browsers(modern as well as legacy browsers) supported by various operating systems.
 Here is the complete list of browsers of LambdaTest.

 While setting goals for test department, it should be necessary to keep the big picture in mind and align these features with goals at your ‘organization level’ as well.
 When setting goals for your test department, it is important to set goals that are not highly audacious and practically achievable.
 Keep your higher management looped in as well, that way, the goals you set for your test department/ team can align the goals as per organization’s plans.
 In a nutshell, the defining goals for your test department should be set on the following lines: